Managing menopause: can it be done naturally?

 Available natural supplements

-G&G Meno-Time 15-in-1 Capsules contain vitamins and herbs that help to support a woman’s body throughout her perimenopause and menopause by helping to improve hormone regulation.
-They contain active forms of herbal remedies including dong quai, evening primrose oil and coenzyme Q10 as well as calcium and magnesium.
+G&G Meno-Time 15-in-1 Capsules contain vitamins, minerals and herbs that help to support a woman’s body throughout her perimenopause and menopause by helping to improve hormone regulation.

 If you’re taking any other regular medications for any other health condition including the menopause, then it’s a good idea to speak to your doctor or pharmacist before taking any herbal remedies to check if there are any known interactions.